shearern/drupal-deployment-tools/README.md

     www/site/all/modules/panels/templates
     www/site/all/modules/panels/templates/panels-pane.tpl.php

-Each mapping as at least keys:
+Each mapping has at least keys:

  - **source**: maps paths in the source folder.
 These will be converted to regular expressions, but are expressed using normal